 S. No. Strategy Policies P&P that allows citizens to have access to water based on rules."
 9 Project management It refers to activities that pertain to planning and implementation of WASH interventions at the institutional level and operation and maintenance (O&M) at the project level.
 It includes conducting monthly meetings for the staff, research and development and strengthening of institutional set-ups and mechanisms that provide WASH services.
 For example, "settingup of new institutions of water supply and sewerage services."
 It consists of those activities which aid in service delivery and in meeting project requirements efficiently.
 This component includes creation of new agencies, policies and frameworks and development of legal provisions such as environmental or WASH laws/by laws.
 It also includes activities related to operation and maintenance at the institutional or government level and provision of financial support to governments and institutions for WASH.
-For example, "preparing and introducing WASH O&M framework".
-10 Provision of financial incentives - This strategy includes provision of any kind of financial incentives such as subsidies and loans to the community for construction and maintenance of WASH facilities.
-Subsidies can be in the form of cash or materials for construction.
-Concessions on water tariff rates and encouraging communities to pay for WASH services by providing incentives are included in this component.
-For example, "provision of micro finance for communities to construct or upgrade their latrines."
-11 Provision of subsidies/ tariffs/ loans/ micro credit/ grant This strategy refers to the provision of subsidies (cash or kind), loans and so on to weaker sections of the community for construction of WASH facilities.
+For example, "preparing and introducing WASH O&M 10 Provision of financial incentives Tramework".
+This strategy includes provisi any kind of financial incentive such as subsidies and loans community for construction at maintenance of WASH faciliti Subsidies can be in the form cash or materials for construct Concessions on water tariff ra and encouraging communitie pay for WASH services by providing incentives are inclu this component.
+For example "provision of micro finance for communities to construct or upgrade their latrines."
+44 Drevision of This strate my refers to the provision 12 Provision of WASH facilities of subsidies (cash or kind), loans and so on to weaker sections of the community for construction of WASH facilities.
 It also comprises of activities such as provision of concessions on water tariff and encouraging communities to pay for WASH services by providing incentives.
 For example, "subsidies (cost) for poor, interest free or low interest micro credit facilities."
-12 Provision of WASH facilities Policies and P&P activities which refer to construction or renovation of WASH services/infrastructure were considered under this component.
-It includes a) provision of new water supply, sanitation and hygiene facilities and services and b) rehabilitation, repair and up-gradation of existing WASH facilities and services.
-For example, "construction and rehabilitation of piped water systems, institutional latrines".
-13 Sanitation marketing Sanitation marketing identifies beneficiaries as customers and focuses on the development of markets for low cost sanitation
+Policies and P&P activities which re WASH services/infrastructure were efer to construction or renovation of includes a) provision of new water supply, sanitation and hygiene facilities and services and b) rehabilitation, repair and up-gradation of existing WASH facilities and services.
+For example, "construction and rehabilitation of piped water systems, institutional lattings" 13 Sanitation Sanitation marketing identifies marketing beneficiaries as customers and focuses on the development of markets for low cost sanitation

-S. No. Strategy Policies P&P services and products.
-It includes provision of necessary hardware for construction and maintenance of WASH facilities and provision of after sales services by setting up shops.
-For example, "establishment of sanitation marts and linking entrepreneurs to manufacture sanitation products."
-14 Skill development for communities Skill development of communities encompasses strategies which target training of community members to construct, repair and replace WASH facilities.
-For example, "training masons to construct low cost latrines".
-15 Stakeholder participation Stakeholder participation consists of activities which describe inclusion of stakeholders (other than beneficiaries) such as NGOs, CBOs and private sector.
-The involvement of stakeholders could be in improving WASH service delivery, build and manage WASH facilities and promote WASH technologies.
-It also includes promoting Public Private Partnerships (PPPs) to promote WASH facilities and services and involvement of private sector in planning, operation and maintenance (O&M).
-For example, "encouraging private sector to contribute through CSR activities."
+S. No. Strategy Policies P&P

+services and products.
+It includes

+provision of necessary hardware

+for construction and maintenance

+of WASH facilities and provision of

+after sales services by setting up

+shops.
+For example,

+"establishment of sanitation marts

+and linking entrepreneurs to

+manufacture sanitation products."

+14 Skill Skill development of communities

+development for encompasses strategies which

+communities target training of community

+- members to construct, repair and

+replace WASH facilities.
+For

+example, "training masons to

+construct low cost latrines".

+15 Stakeholder Stakeholder participation consists of activities which describe inclusion of

+participation stakeholders (other than beneficiaries) such as NGOs, CBOs and private

+sector.
+The involvement of stakeholders could be in improving WASH

+service delivery, build and manage V VASH facilities and promote WASH

+technologies.
+It also includes promot ting Public Private Partnerships

+(PPPs) to promote WASH facilities a ind services and involvement of

+private sector in planning, operation and maintenance (O&M).
+For

+example, "encouraging private secto or to contribute through CSR

+activities."